Understanding System Performance

 Why do my utility bill and Tesla app show different solar production?

 Once energy is produced, your solar system is designed to immediately supply that energy to your home.
-Any energy production not immediately needed in the home will be used to recharge your Powerwall, if applicable.
+Any energy production not immediately needed in the home will be used to recharge your Powerwall.
 Only after your home energy needs have been met will the remaining energy production flow back to the utility grid.
 Since your utility meter is only able to track the energy leaving or entering the utility grid and cannot capture the energy used directly from your solar panels, your utility bill will look different than the production displayed in your Tesla app.
 Learn more about net metering, utility credits and your utility bill after solar.

 Will my production change over time?